ErikHgm/SportMemoryGame/README.md

 <h1 align="center">SportsMemory</h1>

 ![Screen Mockup](assets/images/screenmockups.png)
--   This is a memory game with a sports theme for players who are interested in a challenging and fun game that is easy to play and quick to learn.
+-   SportsMemory is a memory game with a sports theme for players who are interested in a challenging and fun game that is easy to play and quick to learn.
+With a timer that checks the time it takes to complete the game, the user gets challenged to improve the time and play again.
+The game is intended for an audience that are looking for a quick and fun game that is challening and something you can play on the go with your mobile device.

 [View the live website here.](https://erikhgm.github.io/SportsMemory-Game/)